kyleskin/learn_command_line_exercises/chapter_6/readme.md

 ##Do More
 ###Describe what ls -lR does.
-Typing `ls -lR` lists the contents for the rest of the directory tree.
+Typing `ls -lR` lists the contents for the rest of the directory tree and displays the read/write authority of the different users.

 ```